bltzr/nebula-eye/README.md

 This is an openFrameworks application, so you need openFrameworks to build it : http://openframeworks.cc/download/ The common way is to put this repo inside the `apps/myApps` folder.
 Then use the openFrameworks project generator to generate an IDE project.
+But this way hasn't been tested for a while.

-The alternative way, is to use a CMake build system : https://github.com/aspeteRakete/of.
+The alternative way, which is recommanded, is to use a CMake build system : https://github.com/ofnode/of/tree/nebula-eye.
+Please note that you need to checkout the `nebula-eye` branch.
 If you feel confortable with CMake but doesn't know openFrameworks very well, this could be easier.
 Also, with CMake you choose your project generator, and then you can use Ninja.